UNLV Runnin' Rebels basketball: 1986–87

 The 1986–87 edition of Runnin’ Rebels basketball was a special one as it became the first team to end the regular season as the nation's top–ranked team.
-Led by Freddie Banks, Jarvis Basnight, Armon Gilliam, Gerald Paddio and Mark Wade, the Rebels ran through the Pacific Coast Athletic Association with a perfect record of 18–0.
+Led by Freddie Banks, Jarvis Basnight (pronounced BASE-NITE), Armon Gilliam, Gerald Paddio and Mark Wade, the Rebels ran through the Pacific Coast Athletic Association with a perfect record of 18–0.
 The team's only regular–season loss came at Oklahoma, 89–88.
 UNLV entered the NCAA Tournament as the top seed in the West Region, breezing through the first three rounds.
 The Rebels received a big scare in the regional final when they were forced to overcome an 18-point deficit against a scrappy Iowa squad.
 The 84–81 triumph earned UNLV a spot in the Final Four at the Superdome in New Orleans.
 Banks shined in the semi-final matchup with Indiana, connecting on a tournament–record ten 3–pointers, but it was not enough as the Rebels fell to the eventual champions, 97–93.
 The loss ended UNLV's season with a record of 37–2.
 The squad was inducted into the UNLV Athletic Hall of Fame in 1998.